Download the course requirements for majoring in Psychology here.

 - Indicate whether you plan to collect data, and if so, describe your plans for doing so and estimate your expenses.

 Senior Project Midway Paper – Your midway paper should describe the background and significance of your work.
 In some situations, other information may be included such as research design, specific methodologies, or other project plans.
-Midway papers should be at least 10-12 double-spaced pages of text, in addition to your cover page, references, appendices, etc. Download further guidelines for the midway paper here.
+Midway papers should be about 10-12 double-spaced pages of text, in addition to your cover page, references, appendices, etc. An abstract should precede the remaining text.

 Senior Project Midway Meeting – Your meeting with your committee is an excellent opportunity for feedback – the more thoughtful and detailed your proposal is at this point, the better feedback the committee can offer.
-If necessary, you may submit (working closely with your advisor) an IRB proposal before your midway board, but you may not begin data collection until after the board meeting.
+If necessary, you may submit (working closely with your advisor) an IRB proposal before your midway board, but you may not begin data collection until after the board meeting, and most students would benefit by discussing their plans before submitting the IRB proposal.
 This meeting must be timed so that faculty feedback can be integrated into any potential IRB revision.
 The board is comprised of at least one member of the psychology program and at least two other faculty from Bard.
 Additional persons, such as staff or persons from other institutions may serve on the board.
-Find out who's on your board.

 Final Senior Project Board – You will meet with your board and discuss your submitted Senior Project.
 Students graduating in the SSt Division will deliver a 15 minute presentation at the beginning of their final board meeting.
 You will have the same board members as were on your midway board.